 The Canadian Agricultural Partnership is a $3 billion 5-year investment by federal, provincial and territorial governments to strengthen and grow Canada's agriculture and agri-food sector.

-Phase 2 in progress
+Phase 2 has concluded.

 Results under review

 Who is listening

 Ministry of Agriculture and Irrigation

 In late spring 2022, representatives of Alberta’s agriculture, agri-food and agri-products sector shared feedback for phase 2 through an online survey, virtual roundtable sessions and an email campaign on the 5 priority areas identified in the Guelph Statement.

 - Phase 2 feedback: Next Agricultural Policy Framework – What We Heard Report (PDF, 837 KB)